Klooks Kleek: Other clubs at the Railway Hotel

-Following the closure of Klook's Kleek the owners of the Railway Hotel established both a Moonlight Club and a Starlight Club, neither of which had any connection with KK.
+Following the closure of Klooks Kleek, the owners of the Railway Hotel established both a Moonlight Club and a Starlight Club, neither of which had any connection with Klooks.

 Recordings

-Live at Klooks Kleek, the Graham Bond Organisation recorded live on 5 October 1964.
+Live at Klooks Kleek, the Graham Bond Organisation recorded on 5 October 1964.
 Released long after recording and the reservoir for several later releases in different countries, some as recent as 2006.

-Solid Bond Recorded 16 months earlier on a jazz night GBO was a sextet of stars – Bond, Baker, Bruce, Heckstall-Smith and McLaughlin.
+Solid Bond recorded 16 months earlier on a jazz night GBO was a sextet of stars – Bond, Baker, Bruce, Heckstall-Smith and McLaughlin.
 Warner Bros WR 3001, re-issued Aug 2008 on Rhino Records.